I go by "Gene" on the air.

 BALANCED.....
 Radio is an advocation, never interfering with duties owed to family, job, school or community.

 PATRIOTIC..... with station and skill always ready for service to country and community.

 Click on symbols for links:

 First licensed as WD4PJT at 15yrs old on Febuary 21, 1978.
 My Dad, (S.K.)
 Forest Sr., was WD4PJU, then NQ4O.
 Our Elmer was Joe, K4ULW, (S.K.).
 Dad and I took our Novice test at Joe's house.
 I upgraded to Amateur Extra in April 1981, at the Federal Building in downtown Louisville, Ky..
 I am a 20 wpm Extra, and was issued NM4M, which I held for 25 yrs.
-I enjoy HF DXing and Contesting.
+I enjoy HF DXing, Contesting, and QRP kit building.
+I built the two QRP rigs above.
 I also enjoy the monthly NAQCC QRP Sprints.
 DXCC #44,588.
-Currently 283 DXCC entities MIXED on LOTW.
+Currently 285 DXCC entities MIXED on LOTW, with 304 entities on Clublog.
 WAS #54,596 mixed mode, Triple Play Award #662.
 Member of the Paducah Amateur Radio Association, http://w4nja.org/ , Member of ARRL, ARRL VE, 10-10 #76361, NAQCC #2651, SKCC #10211.
-I am a Master Electrician, working in construction, BSEET, Murray State University.
+I am a Master Electrician, working in construction, Murray State University Alumi.
 My other hobbies include playing old time fiddle and mandolin.
 Life is a Gift!
 Let's celebrate and be Thankful for every day!
 Best Wishes and 73!
 Gene

 You must be logged in to file a report on this page